Key points

-- Healthcare providers use these tests to create effective treatment plans, which may involve allergy shots or immunotherapy.
+- Healthcare providers perform allergy tests to develop personalized treatment plans and determine eligibility for allergy shots or immunotherapy.

 - If an allergy test is positive, a prevention plan is developed, which could involve avoiding the allergen, taking prescribed medications, or receiving allergy shots.